clelidm/MinCompSpin_Greedy/README.md

  - **To clean:** `make clean`, removes all the intermediate files created during compilation and not used later. `make delete` will delete the final executable (to use only once you're done using the code).

+ - **To Execute:**
+    - `make run` to run the greedy search in the original basis;
+    - `make run-newBasis` to run the greedy search in the specified new basis.
- - **To Execute:** `make run` or `make run-newBasis`.
-This will use the variables that are specified at the beginning of the makefile.

-   To change the datafiles: open the `makefile` and replace the values of the following variables at the very top of the file:
+   This will use the datafiles specified at the beginning of the `makefile`.
+To change them, open the `makefile` and replace the values of the following variables at the very top of the file:
    >  - `datafilename`: name of your datafile; this file must be placed in the `INPUT` folder.
    >  - `n`: number of variables in your file; maximum possible value `n = 128`.
    >  - `basisfilename`: (option) name of the file containing the new basis; this file must be placed in the `INPUT` folder.

-   You can also execute the code by running in your terminal the command:
+   You can also execute the code by running it directly from your terminal, as in the previous section ("Usage without Makefile/To Execute").
+For example your can run the command:
    ```bash
    ./GreedySearch.out  [datafilename]  [n]
    ```
    where you must replace `[datafilename]` by the name of your datafile and `[n]` by your number of variables.

+   All the options specified in the previous section, "Usage without Makefile/To Execute", still applies here.

 ## Examples